ethers-io/ethers.js/docs/v5/cli/plugin/README.md

 Flags are simple binary options (such as the `--yes`), which are true if present otherwise false.

-Options require a single parameter follow them on the command line (such as `--account wallet.json`, which nhas the name `account` and the value `wallet.json`)
+Options require a single parameter follow them on the command line (such as `--account wallet.json`, which has the name `account` and the value `wallet.json`)

 Arguments are all other values on the command line, and are not accessed through the **ArgParser** directly.